-A lot of small and large holes might exist in a large-scale sensor network.
+In a large scale wireless sensor network, a lot of small and large holes might exist in the network.
 We do not know where the holes are without geographic location support or we detect them only after the nodes are deployed.
-To make our protocol scalable for real world applications, we propose a distributed algorithm to build the virtual coordinate system automatically.
-Because local landmarks can reflect the topology of the network roughly and can reach stability quickly, this protocol uses local landmarks to construct the virtual coordinate system.
+To make our protocol scalable for real world application, we propose a distributed algorithm to build the virtual coordinate system automatically.
+Because local landmarks can reflect the topology of the network roughly and the virtual coordinate system can reach stability quickly, this protocol uses local landmarks to construct the virtual coordinate system.
+In addition, we wish our virtual coordinate system to be suitable for various network shapes with holes.
+This way of finding landmarks should come from inside to outside of network to suit various network shapes.
+Thus, we proposed a protocol, named Hexagonal Virtual Coordinate (HVC), to create a virtual coordinate system with load-balancing routing.